wiebebuis/atv_pcc/content/Partimentopatronen (Tonal Tools).md

 1. Experiment with composition of components within a fixed and symmetrical time structure
 2. Research how to play components in another metre
 3. Change the component's downbeat/upbeat ratio
-4. Research how to stretcg, compose-out, compress, merge and cut out components
+4. Research how to stretch, compose-out, compress, merge and cut out components
 5. Try to use fragments of components
 6. Practice 5C prolongation.
 Prolongatie van een drieklank)